Data processing principles at Liebherr

-1. contact information, such as forenames and surnames, business address, business telephone number, business cell phone number, business fax number and business e-mail address;
+- contact information, such as forenames and surnames, business address, business telephone number, business mobile telephone number, business fax number and business e-mail address;

 In principle, we will process this data only for the following purposes:

-1. communication with business partners in relation to products, services and projects, e.g. in order to process inquiries made by the business partners or prepare technical information regarding products (data categories used: 1, 3)
+- communication with business partners in relation to products, services and projects, e.g. in order to process enquiries made by the business partners or prepare technical information regarding products (data categories used: 1, 3)

 Data may be processed for other purposes only if the requisite legal conditions pursuant to Article 6(4) GDPR have been met.
 In this case, we will of course comply with any information obligations pursuant to Article 13(3) GDPR and Article 14(4) GDPR.